SillyTavern/SillyTavern-Docs/Usage/API Connections/koboldcpp.md

 # KoboldCPP
-This [VRAM Calculator](https://huggingface.co/spaces/NyxKrage/LLM-Model-VRAM-Calculator) will tell you approximately how much RAM/VRAM your model requires.
+This [VRAM Calculator](https://huggingface.co/spaces/NyxKrage/LLM-Model-VRAM-Calculator) by Nyx will tell you approximately how much RAM/VRAM your model requires.
 ## Nvidia GPU Quickstart
 This guide assumes you're using Windows.
 * Download the latest release: https://github.com/LostRuins/koboldcpp/releases